praveens-git-bit/Ignite2024/Introduction.md

 ## Table of Contents

-## Exercise 1: Data Engineering/Data Factory experience - Data ingestion from a spectrum of analytical data sources into OneLake
+## Exercise 1: Data Engineering and Data Factory experience: Data ingestion from a spectrum of analytical data sources into OneLake

  - Task 1.1: Create a Microsoft Fabric enabled workspace
- - Task 1.2: Use the ‘New Shortcut’ option from external data sources
+ - Task 1.2: Use the New Shortcut option from external data sources
  - Task 1.3: Create Delta tables using Spark Notebook
  - Task 1.4: Leverage Dataflow Gen2 and Data pipelines for a "No Code-Low Code" experience to quickly ingest data with Fast Copy and transform it using Copilot